 - Heat and ice – Stiffness is a key symptom of spondylosis.
 Applying heat or ice to affected areas can loosen stiff muscles, reduce inflammation and help you feel better.

 Severe spondylosis treatment

 In cases that are more severe or do not respond to the above treatments, other options include:

 - Muscle relaxants – These prescription medications can help loosen tense muscles or stop painful spasms.

 - Alternative medicine – Acupuncture, traction, ultrasounds and chiropractic adjustments are all forms of alternative medicine that many spondylosis patients say relieves symptoms.
 The efficacy of some alternative or complementary medicine remains up for debate, although many people who try them swear by them.
 It is important to check with your primary care physician to make sure there are no drug interaction restrictions if you choose to try an alternative form of medication or supplements.

 - Corticosteroid injections – For severe pain that does not respond to oral medications, anti-inflammatory corticosteroid injections between the vertebrae may provide some relief.
 Although extremely effective for the temporary relief of pain and other spondylosis symptoms, injection therapy usually requires a series of treatments and should not be administered more than three times a year in most cases.

 If conservative spondylosis treatment does not relieve your pain, contact Laser Spine Institute for more information on how our minimally invasive outpatient procedures can help you find relief from neck or back pain.
-Our orthopedic specialists will be glad to conduct a free review of your MRI or CT scan to determine whether you might be a candidate.
+We will be happy to review your MRI or CT scan to determine whether you might be a candidate.